realtimebrainscanner/brainscanner/readme.md

 ### Reading data

 **"Data buffer"**
-The data is read into a pseudo-buffer.
+The data is read into a pseudo-buffer with a buffer size of 64 samples equal to two blocks (of each 32 samples) from the OpenViBE Acquisition Server.